dansmyers/Simulation-Fall-2019/README.md

 6. You'll complete a brief reflection at the end of each sprint, which will help you understand your own learning process and make improvements before the next sprint.

-Take a look at the `Scrumage.md` document for a detailed overview of the process.

 ### That Sounds Hard.
 Why Are We Doing This?
 Scrumage is based on **student choice**, **flexibility**, and **reflection**.